Let Them Speak: Top Student Voice Strategies to Build Student Voice from Day One

 TopTEN Pro Tip: Use a Choice Board to support diverse learners.
 Expression matters more than volume.

-The First 3 Days of School Course gives you a step-by-step plan to implement all of these strategies and build strong classroom culture from Day One.
+First 3 Days of School 2.0 gives you a clear, step-by-step plan to implement these student-voice strategies in real classrooms—whether you’re launching the year or resetting mid-year.

 Final Word on Student Voice & Classroom Culture

 Student voice isn’t fluff—it’s foundational.
-When students are empowered to lead, reflect, and collaborate, the classroom transforms.
+When students are empowered to lead, reflect, and collaborate, classroom culture shifts.
+Engagement increases.
+Behavior improves.
+And teaching feels lighter.